DCRA-App/User-Guide-Portal/_posts/2021-04-12-inspectors-page.md

 ![ins12](https://user-images.githubusercontent.com/81990744/115397481-22810c80-a1b4-11eb-8c45-2eab4d712b80.png)

-### **Sorting the list using Inspector's Status, Clicking the Status Column, the user will be abel to sort the Inspectors using status Tracking On and Off**
+### **Sorting the list using Inspector's Status, Clicking the Status Column, will allow the user to sort the Inspectors using status Tracking On and Off**

 ![ins13](https://user-images.githubusercontent.com/81990744/115397790-78ee4b00-a1b4-11eb-976a-f65f406417a1.png)